salrashid123/salrashid123.github.io/writing_developer_logs_gcp/README.md

 ## Summary

-You can use these new types to setup logs for your own application and ingest them into Google Cloud Logging.
-While you don't get truly 'top-level' resource types (your'e still dealing with the `generic_*` onese), you are free here to define what system and application is the origin set.
-Once this data is in GCP, you can define logs-to-metrics, alerts, and so on based on yoru own applicaiton logs using the node, task, namespace labels.
+You can use these new types to setup logs for your own application and ingest them into `Google Cloud Logging`.
+While you don't get truly 'top-level' resource types (your'e still dealing with the `generic_*` ones), you are free here to define what system and application that sources logs.
+Once you have logs with these fields sent, you can setup additional GCP capabilities like [logs-to-metrics](https://cloud.google.com/logging/docs/logs-based-metrics/), alerts, and so on based on your own applicaiton logs and devOPS needs.